zzxslp/WCL/README.md

 ## Datasets
 We use two datasets (MIMIC-ABN and MIMIC-CXR) in the paper.

-For `MIMIC-ABN`, you can download the dataset from TODO and then put the files in `data/mimic_abn`.
+For `MIMIC-ABN`, you can download the dataset from [release/mimic_abn](https://drive.google.com/drive/folders/1wokoNJHWh2IN1ywo7t-DKHicZAzwuK2-?usp=sharing) and then put the files in `data/mimic_abn`.

-For `MIMIC-CXR`, you can download the dataset from [here](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing) and then put the files in `data/mimic_cxr`.
+For `MIMIC-CXR`, you can download the dataset from [release/mimic_cxr](https://drive.google.com/drive/folders/1wokoNJHWh2IN1ywo7t-DKHicZAzwuK2-?usp=sharing) and then put the files in `data/mimic_cxr`.

+Note: you need to sign user agreements then download x-ray images from [the official website](https://physionet.org/content/mimic-cxr/2.0.0/).

 ## Run on MIMIC-ABN